Understanding the Impact of Driver’s License Suspension: Lay Opinion in Impacted and Non-Impacted Populations

 Date Written: July 7, 2020

-The impact of low-level criminal enforcement on communities has been the subject of a growing body of scholarship and policy work, and awareness that even in petty cases, fines can impose unaffordable criminal debt affecting other important rights.
-Many jurisdictions suspend driving privileges for nonpayment of traffic fines or court nonappearance without linking to ability to pay, particularly in the United States where millions are impacted.
-To investigate the impact of such suspensions, we surveyed people in North Carolina (N=853), a state with large numbers of such suspensions.
-18% of respondents have or have had a suspended license and we find both race and income predict suspension.
-We also find that such a suspension imposes difficulty on a variety of daily activities and reduces the ability to pay for housing.
-Thus, we find these suspension policies offer little benefit but impose great hardship for low-level offenses.
-The most straightforward policy change is to abolish suspension policies for non-safety reasons, as some states have done.
-However, other options exist – such as capping the length of suspensions, or the number of cumulative times a license can be suspended.
-Restoration efforts for those affected should be undertaken as well, but present unique challenges in contacting those affected and providing procedures to get their license back.
-Specifically, contacting suspended drivers is difficult because on-file addresses may not be current, and people who are suspended may be hesitant or unable to solve legal matters, such as failing to appear for court.
-As such, comprehensive local-level efforts, which we describe, are likely necessary to address the challenges and harms of driver’s license suspensions.
+The impact of low-level criminal enforcement on communities has been the subject of a growing body of scholarship and policy work.
+The result has been increased awareness that enforcement of minor offenses can impose unaffordable criminal debt and negatively affect other rights.
+Many jurisdictions suspend driving privileges for nonpayment of traffic fines or court nonappearance without considering an individual’s ability to pay.
+These practices affect millions of people in the United States.
+To investigate the impact of such suspensions, we surveyed people in North Carolina (N=853), a state with over 1.2 million such suspensions.
+Eighteen percent of respondents reported having had a suspended license, with race and low income predicting higher suspension rates, and increased difficulty for daily activities and ability to pay for housing.
+Thus, suspension policies are of questionable deterrence value and little public safety benefit, but impose real hardships.
+We suggest the simplest policy change is legislation barring suspension for non-safety reasons.
+We also discuss other more incremental options, as well as challenges in implementing restoration efforts for those affected.
+Comprehensive local-level efforts, which we describe, are likely necessary to address the challenges and harms associated with driver’s license suspensions.

 Keywords: Driver’s license suspension, traffic enforcement, misdemeanors, collateral consequences, inequality

 Suggested Citation: Suggested Citation